 Although it can use its huge, hollow fangs to inject prey with a paralyzing dose of venom, the Goliath spider often relies on sheer muscle power to overwhelm and kill its victims.

 Caterpillars are easy targets for hungry birds, which devour them in huge numbers.
-Many caterpillars protect themselves with irritating bristly hairs, but some take self-defense even further.
+Many caterpillars protect themselves with irritating bristly hairs, but some take self-defence even further.
 The saddleback caterpillar has hollow spines capable of injecting an intensely painful venom.
-Its startling colors serve as a warning to birds, wasps and other enemies.
+Its startling colours serve as a warning to birds, wasps and other enemies.